linode/docs/docs/guides/development/python/how-to-import-python3-modules/index.md

     import time as t

 To use the functions inside `time`, use the alias `t` along with "dot notation" and the function name.
-The following call to `t.time` displays the system time in seconds as a floating point number.
+The following call to `t.time` displays the system time in seconds as a floating-point number.

     print(t.time())
 {{< output >}}